japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-IncrementalExecution.md

 Current batch timestamp = [timestamp]
 ```

-Once <<creating-instance, created>>, `IncrementalExecution` is immediately executed (by the <<spark-sql-streaming-MicroBatchExecution.adoc#, MicroBatchExecution>> and <<spark-sql-streaming-ContinuousExecution.adoc#, ContinuousExecution>> stream execution engines in the *queryPlanning* phase) and so the entire query execution pipeline is executed up to and including _executedPlan_.
+Once <<creating-instance, created>>, `IncrementalExecution` is immediately executed (by the <<spark-sql-streaming-MicroBatchExecution.md#, MicroBatchExecution>> and <<spark-sql-streaming-ContinuousExecution.md#, ContinuousExecution>> stream execution engines in the *queryPlanning* phase) and so the entire query execution pipeline is executed up to and including _executedPlan_.
 That means that the <<extraPlanningStrategies, extra planning strategies>> and the <<state, state preparation rule>> have been applied at this point and the <<logicalPlan, streaming query>> is ready for execution.

 === [[creating-instance]] Creating IncrementalExecution Instance